NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 that are automatically used by random droppers, placers, and throwers as the placed/projectile object labels.
 Currently ignored by all other structural object types.

+#### RelativePathConfig

+Defines details of an object's movement path as it relates to another object, for the moving object to avoid or collide with the other object.

+- `labels` (string, or list of strings): The label of the object that the moving object should avoid or collide with.
+Required.
+- `option` (string, or list of strings): Whether the moving object should avoid or collide with the other object.
+Options: `"avoid"`, `"collide"`.
+Default: null

 #### RelativePositionConfig